Professional-Grade Legal Intelligence. Changing the Practice of Law.

 Every assertion traced to its source.
 Automatically.

 Every legal assertion in your documents passes through a multi-stage verification pipeline.
-Citations are resolved through agentic lookup across federal and state databases, with automatic fallback retrieval when primary sources are unavailable.
+Our resolution engine locates full opinion text across multiple source tiers, using proprietary retrieval methods that go beyond what any single database provides.
+Other platforms check whether a citation looks real.
+We retrieve the actual opinion.
 Quotes are compared word-for-word against the actual source text.
 Legal propositions are validated against the holdings they claim to support.
 Treatment history confirms the authority has not been overruled, questioned, or limited.
 Every verified authority is cached in the Sovereign Library, so the next user who cites the same case gets instant verification at zero cost.
 The result: verified work product you can file with confidence.

 Citation